Learn answers to frequently asked questions about the Malwarebytes Cloud Storage Scanning (CSS) module.

 Currently, CSS only supports scanning file storage.
 We will be adding support for object storage, block storage, other cloud storage providers, and SaaS applications in the future.

-Does Malwarebytes CSS integrate with Azure & AWS environments?
+Does Malwarebytes CSS integrate with any other cloud storage providers?

 Who should I contact if I need help or have more questions?